 Fixed-price Access to web application

-These are our published fixed tiers for defined-scope MS Access to web application conversion.
+These are our published fixed tiers for defined-scope Access to web application conversion.
 Your combined forms + reports count determines the tier.
 Deployment options include public cloud (Azure, AWS) or your private network, per project agreement.

 How ranges work: Add your total form count and report count together.
 That combined number sets the fixed price - for example, 3 forms and 2 reports = 5 combined, which lands in the 1-5 tier.
 If your Access database has only tables and queries with no forms or reports in scope, we quote custom discovery work instead of a fixed tier.